poroping/terraform-provider-fortios/docs/data-sources/firewall_decryptedtrafficmirror.md

 * `name` - Name.
 * `traffic_source` - Source of decrypted traffic to be mirrored.
 * `traffic_type` - Types of decrypted traffic to be mirrored.
-* `interface` - Decrypted traffic mirror interfaceThe structure of `interface` block is documented below.
+* `interface` - Decrypted traffic mirror interface.The structure of `interface` block is documented below.

 The `interface` block contains: